History Of Good Friday

 Crucifixion is the most diabolically devised torment, straight from the pits of hell.
 The nails put every nerve on electrical shock-wave fire, with prolonged intense pain.
 A crucified victim could only take shallow breaths, by pulling himself up on the nails in his hands, and then putting the weight on the feet, over and over again.

-The History of Good Friday - Another Benefit of Jesus Death
+Another Benefit of Jesus Death

 At the time Jesus was crucified on the cross by the Romans, it was reserved for the worst of criminals.
 Roman citizens and soldiers were usually exempt.
 The Romans considered Jews as "foreign dogs," and crucifixion was very common for foreigners, criminals, slaves, and military deserters.